satakagi/OnStep-Miniature-Smart-Hand-Controller/README.md

 ## Photos of the interior structure
-![Three modules make up the controller](imgs/img2.jpg) Tape is attached to the back of the OLD for insulation.
+![Three modules make up the controller](imgs/img2.jpg) Tape is attached to the back of the OLED module for insulation.
 |  - |  -  |
 | ---- | ---- |
 |  ![PCB](imgs/img3.jpg)  |  ![Connection with OLED](imgs/img4.jpg)  |